 Big projects like writing a book take time, but the hardest part is the first draft.
 Once you’ve written a first draft, you have that sense of momentum and completion that can then fuel you for the rest of the project.
 But it’s important to finish the first draft relatively quickly.

-Read on to learn why you should write the first draft quickly, and how to do it in three months.
+Read on to learn why you should write the first draft quickly, and how I wrote my two memoir drafts in three months.

 How I wrote a memoir draft in 3 months

 I wrote the first draft of A Letter From Paris in less than three months.

 Why so quickly?
 Because it was agonising.
 The first draft is awful – I still have some foolscap scraps from the printout that I still look at and gasp!
 (Yes, I like to recycle!)